codefresh-io/docs.codefresh.io/_docs/testing/unit-tests/unit-tests-with-database.md

   - /docs/unit-tests-with-database/
 toc: true
 ---
-Sometimes running unit tests requires some additional services like a Database (Mongo, MySql, Postgres etc), or third-party components like Redis, Memcache, etc.
+Sometimes running unit tests requires some additional services like a Database (Mongo, MySql, Postgres etc.), or third-party components like Redis, Memcache, etc.

 Codefresh provides you an easy way to do it by using the Codefresh pipeline and docker-compose.